manmohan2mncm/competitive_pros-manmohan/README.md

 ## WEIRD NUMS SOLUTION:

-### This is a Python program that takes input from the user and classifies the number based on certain conditions.
-Let's break down the code:

 > 1. `n = input().split()` - This line of code takes the input from the user as a string and splits it into a list of strings using the default separator which is a space.